Azure/ResourceModules/docs/wiki/Home.md

 If you're unfamiliar with Infrastructure as Code or wonder how you can use the content of this repository in your deployments, check out [The context](./The%20context) section of this wiki.

-> **Note:** To ensure the modules and environment work as expected, please ensure you are using the latest version of the used tools such as PowerShell and Bicep.
-Especially in case of the later, note, that you need to manually update the Bicep CLI.
-For further information, see our [troubleshooting guide](./The%20CI%20environment%20-%20Troubleshooting).

 ### _Navigation_

 - [The context](./The%20context)